I-E-T-Lucknow/B.Tech--IT-2022/08_Grp_MovieRecommendationSystem/readme.md

 There are different methods to fill the blank cells like nearest neighbour model, latent factor analysis, etc.by using values which are already filled in rating matrix.
 However, we will use Neareset neighbour model which measures similarity of users using distance metrics.

-###Dependencies
+### Dependencies

-*scipy
+* scipy
-*pandas
+* pandas
-*numpy
+* numpy

-###Usage
+### Usage

-*Clone my repository.
+* Clone my repository.
-*Open CMD in working directory.
+* Open CMD in working directory.
-*Run following command.
+* Run following command.
-*pip install -r requirements.txt
+* pip install -r requirements.txt
-*App.py is the main Python file of Streamlit Web-Application.
+* App.py is the main Python file of Streamlit Web-Application.
-*To run app, write following command in CMD. or use any IDE.
+* To run app, write following command in CMD. or use any IDE.
-*streamlit run App.py
+* streamlit run App.py
-*Movie-recommendation.ipynb is the notebook of data processing.
+* Movie-recommendation.ipynb is the notebook of data processing.

-###Authors
+### Authors

-####1.Apoorv Bansal,IT,2022 Batch, apoorv95.ab@gmail.com, 7042248410
+#### 1. Apoorv Bansal,IT,2022 Batch, apoorv95.ab@gmail.com, 7042248410
-####2.Uttam Singh,IT, 2022 Batch, ut6097@gmail.com, 9718774802
+#### 2. Uttam Singh,IT, 2022 Batch, ut6097@gmail.com, 9718774802
-####3.Vanshika Gupta, IT, 2022 Batch, vanshikagupta554@gmail.com, 8707741291
+#### 3. Vanshika Gupta, IT, 2022 Batch, vanshikagupta554@gmail.com, 8707741291